andikleen/pmu-tools/README.md

 This is automatically enabled for the respective events, and also available as a standalone program.
-- A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line it bottle necks.
+- A "toplev.py" tool to do cycle composition for a workload, that is measure where in the CPU pipe line the bottleneck occurs.
 - A plot tool to plot perf stat -Ixxx -x, or toplev.py -Ixxx -x, output
 - A tool to normalize the output of perf stat -Ixxx -x, / toplev.py -IXXX -x,
 - Some utility programs to access pci space or msrs on